HL7/PDDI-CDS/pages/_includes/cds-service-spec.md

 Another role for configuration options would be to enable greater specificity of PDDI CDS to a given clinical environment.
 This is because clinicians and/or groups of clinicians often have specialized knowledge that might lead them to prioritize information about certain PDDIs over others.
 One of the advantages of PDDI CDS as a service over the conventional approach of triggering alerts using of a general drug interaction knowledge base is an EHR can be more specific about the interactions provided within a specific clinical environment.
 For example, clinicians working at a psychiatric hospital might be well versed in psychiatric PDDIs and so only interested in PDDI CDS for drugs they know less about.
 However, there is another level of specificity that might be beneficial beyond the selection of specific drug combinations.
 For example, a particular clinician or clinical group might desire to only view PDDIs that are regarded as serious.
 Also, there might be a preference for the amount of detail in the response narrative.
 These could be handled using configuration options passed from the EHR client to the CDS service.
 This would likely be a preferred approach to allow for PDDI CDS to be more customized across many different clinical environments using EHR.

 This implementation guide discusses a mechanism for providing the CDS service configuration from CDS Hooks requests.
 The use of this mechanism is required for the advanced functionality of coordinating between order-select and order-sign.
 There is no requirement to use additional configuration options at this time.
-Other possibly useful configurtion options, such as to filter out non-serious alerts, might be the focus of a future project.
+Other possibly useful configuration options, such as to filter out non-serious alerts, might be the focus of a future project.

 ### <span style="color:silver"> 3.1.6 </span> The CDS Hooks Feedback Endpoint and the CDS Service
 {:.no_toc}